Browse tips

 Final thought

 For school, let Yume Techo hold the big map and the tiny next step at the same time.
-Put semester dates where you can see them, keep class details with the class, and make the current week small enough to start!
+Put semester dates where you can see them, keep class details with the class, and make the current week small enough to start.
+I hope this setup helps your student planner feel like a clear desk, not another homework pile!

 Build this full setup in Yume Techo